Rabbits are one of Australia’s considerable agricultural and environmental pests and are illegal in Queensland.

 Do you know the difference between a hare and a rabbit?

-DDMRB exists to help educate the local communities on the devastation caused by rabbits.
+DDMRB exists to help educate local communities on the devastation caused by rabbits.
 Our priority has always been and will always be to put our Aussie farmers first and help protect their income as best we can by informing new and existing residents alike on what to look out for.

 If you have seen a rabbit in the Darling Downs – Moreton Regions, please lodge a sighting to help us contain the rabbit population.